Total SEO Tips Part 1: How Search Engines Work

 Similar to servers in a restaurant, search engines want you to have a pleasant experience

 As you go about your searches, pay attention to each website you encounter.
 Maybe it’s because I’m an SEO nerd, but take a look at the websites that pop up and ask yourself, “Why did this website come up before that one?”
 Then I encourage you to go to each of those websites and take note of some of the concepts mentioned above.
 Are the keywords in the right place?
 Do they seem spammy?
 Is the website tough to navigate?
 Is their physical location where they claim it is?
 Once you start asking these questions and find the answers, you can begin to formulate a strategy to get your site to the front page.
+If you don’t have the time to launch your own SEO campaign, consider hiring the professionals at Total Web SEO, a professional SEO Company in Philadelphia, PA.

 Continue with Part 2: Interacting with Search Engines